The practice of morality (çīla) consists in the observance of all moral precepts;

 equivalence, mutual respect and equal deservingness.
 Without a firm commitment from

-all concerned, it may be too risky to begin the mission or venture.
+all concerned, it may be too risky to begin the mission or venture, and nobody succeeds.

 The result, in modern-day psychological terms, is that the need to make a firm commitment